Can individuals come pick-up food directly from the Food Bank in Chicopee?

-The Food Bank operates out of our facility in Hatfield, MA.
+The Food Bank operated for a long time out of a facility in Hatfield, and has since moved to a new location in Chicopee.
 Our service area includes Berkshire, Franklin, Hampden, and Hampshire Counties.
 We serve the largest geographic area of any food bank in Massachusetts.

 Why do people need food assistance?